African Forum for Primary Health Care

 PLEASE share this with any of your local colleagues and sister organisations in the PHC team in Africa and ask them to join the discussion.

-- Prof. Shabir Moosa, President WONCA Africa (for family doctors in Africa)
+- Prof. Shabir Moosa, President WONCA Africa (for family doctors)

-- Dr. David Lusale, African Network of Associate Clinicians (for clinical officers/associates in Africa)
+- Dr. David Lusale, African Network of Associate Clinicians (for clinical officers/associates)

-- Ms. Bongi Sibanda, AAAPN Coalition (for family nurse practitioners in Africa)
+- Ms. Bongi Sibanda, AAAPN Coalition (for family nurse practitioners)

-- Dr. Thembeka Gwagwa, ICN (for nurses generally in Africa)
+- Dr. Thembeka Gwagwa, ICN (for nurses generally)

 - Dr. Prosper Tumusiime, WHO AFRO